PotatoBaron89/T1A3_Terminal_App/README.md

 # Readme:

+### Change Log: 0.07
+* Added **strings** gem, used to align, truncate and wrap strings.
+Needed due to the length of some strings that come with a language learning application.
+* Added **columnize** to use to help tidy up the interface.
+* Added more or less fully featured flash cards.
+For now, they pull the vocab from the associated lessons only, and do not take into account what the user has already learnt.
+  * This is high on the todo list, adding a system to account for what the user has learnt and sub in other words.
+* Now have the functionality to pull any words needed and store them in short term memory
+  * this can be achieved with:
+    * words_fr << returns object, `{ type: [:noun], translation: ['masc', 'fem'], gender: 'masculine'`
+    * words_en << returns string containing the English word

+** Dev Notes **

+* Still need to refactor at some point but it's low on the list.
+* Need to make further passes to tidy the interface but it's not looking too bad.
+* More error handling is still on the backlog.

 ### Change Log: 0.06
 * Added rudimentary flash card functionality and necessary methods to pull vocab lists from lessons.
   * User interface needs refinement